You Earned a Ticket!

 hero image

-Continuation schools (also known as alternative schools) are designed to serve the educational needs of high school students who are not in a position to succeed on the normal path.
-These schools are a more flexible option for under-credited students in danger of not graduating, working students requiring more flexible hours, students with children, and more.
-Students are required to attend for at least 15 hours a week.
+Continuation schools (also known as alternative schools) are flexible public high schools designed to serve the educational needs of high school students who are not in a position to succeed on the normal path.
+These schools serve under-credited students in danger of not graduating, working students who need flexible hours, students with children, and more.
+Students in continuation schools are required to attend for at least 15 hours a week.

-In a review of alternative education options, Jorge Ruiz de Velasco, a Stanford professor, points out that students tend to pass through continuation schools, "either on their way to a diploma or to dropping out of school altogether".
+In a review of California's alternative education options, Stanford professor Jorge Ruiz de Velasco points out that students tend to pass through continuation schools, "either on their way to a diploma or to dropping out of school altogether".
 He led a study of continuation high schools that described concerns about these schools and made recommendations for improving them:

 "Originally designed as part-day placements for students who needed to work part-time, most Continuation schools are now designed to serve students who are over-aged and under-credited...
 Since 1965, state law has mandated that most school districts enrolling over 100 12th grade students make available a continuation program or school that provides an alternative route to the high school diploma for youth vulnerable to academic failure.
 The law provides for the creation of continuation schools that provide more intensive services and accelerated credit accrual strategies so that students whose achievement in comprehensive schools has lagged might have a renewed opportunity to complete the required academic courses of instruction to graduate from high school."

-Students who are pregnant or parenting are often counseled toward continuation schools, which makes some sense — but there is a catch.
+Students who are pregnant or parenting are often counseled toward continuation schools, but it's not always the right fit.
 Many continuation schools don't offer the college-prep courses that students must take to qualify for access to a four-year university.
 Pregnant and parenting students on the college track may prefer to take up to eight weeks of parental leave instead, a right created for them in 2018.

-Alternative schools are designed to serve students that aren't on the normal path.
-Does it make sense to hold these schools to account in the same way as "regular" schools?
-In 2015 the Legislative Analyst Office (LAO) took up this question in its report Next Steps for Improving State Accountability for Alternative Schools.
-The state addressed the problem by modifying the accountability dashboard.
-Alternative schools are assessed using Dashboard Alternative School Status (DASS).
+Alternative schools serve students that aren't on the normal path.
+Does it make sense to hold these schools accountable for the same outcomes as "regular" schools?
+To measure success more appropriately, the state exempts continuation schools from the normal expectations on the California School Dashboard, described in Ed100 Lesson 9.7.
+Instead, alternative schools are assessed using Dashboard Alternative School Status (DASS).

 Schools for kids in REAL trouble